iOS 11 Is Causing Massive Battery Drain Problems - Slashdot

 biggest problem: newer devices as of late seldom come with bigger batteries.

-My battery life has improved with iOS11 (Score:3)
+My battery life has improved with iOS11 (Score:4, Informative)

 The very first thing I did after installing iOS11, is go through the location permissions and convert all apps that were "allows background location" to only be "while in use".